MagneticPanda/Point-of-Sales-Ordering-System/README.md

 |          Reporting         | The system generates informative reports on various aspects such as sales, stock, canteen workers, and credits.
 These are all viewable through Power BI.
 Also included is a receipt that generates from the front-end system upon placing an order.             |

 ## Overview of the Website
+The website seeks to mobilise a subset of the functionality from the front-end system whilst also providing additional user experience enhancements.
-The website allows features deemed appropriate of the front end-system to be portable allowing users to access these functionalities on the go.
-This provides the Dimension Data employees a more flexible and convenient way of placing their orders from the comfort of their work offices or current surroundings.
-The main objective was to mobilise the ordering procedure.
+These "on the go" featues provides the employees a more flexible and convenient way of placing their orders from the comfort of their work offices or current surroundings.

 |         **Feature**        |                                                              **Short Description**                                                              |
 |:--------------------------:|:-----------------------------------------------------------------------------------------------------------------------------------------------:|